Prevent private equity value erosion with proper tax planning

-This is one of seven private equity value creation strategies we have compiled into our new guidebook.
+This is one of seven private equity value creation strategies we have compiled into our guidebook.
 Download the entire guidebook here.Following the close of an acquisition, private equity firms should address (and remedy) any material issues identified during tax due diligence, and determine the optimal short-term and long-term tax positions and strategies.
-Having an organized, methodical tax approach will help prevent costly mistakes and time-consuming data-gathering efforts, as well as ensure a successfully road ahead for value creation.
+Having an organized, methodical tax approach will help prevent costly mistakes and time-consuming data-gathering efforts, as well as ensure a successful road ahead for value creation.

 Nine tax considerationsDuring the first 100 days, private equity firms should devote attention to any material tax exposures identified during due diligence.
 The buyer should also retain a tax preparer to identify any additional information not currently being collected but needed to prepare future returns.
 Accordingly, the buyer and tax preparer should consider the following nine items (note, the list is not intended to be all inclusive):

 - Purchase price allocation and the resulting impact on the effective tax rate

 - Estimated quarterly tax payments, including identification of all filing requirements